 A month or so later, I was struggling with some emotional stuff, like you do.
 I was very aware that I hadn’t written a new original song in nearly a year, and feeling very blocked.
 I found myself thinking of Thomas as Ellen presents him in her novel.
 The time he spends feeling out of his depth.
 The demand that he hold his tongue, and confine his words, even as he is under the scrutiny of the Faery court.
 His frustration, his venting of his temper privately with the Queen, which invariably results in her showing him, time and again, that he will not get any of what he wants by wanting it, much less by demanding it.
 By the time he returns home, he has been molded and changed by his experience.
 He is very much the better man for it.
 But he has to face people he cares about, who initially will not take him at his word when he tries to explain himself.
 And it leaves him, and Elspeth, with scars that may or may not ever heal.

-Ultimately, that was the hook–Thomas’s journey into Elfland, into silence, and what it cost him, and what it yielded for him.
+Ultimately, that was the hook–Thomas’s journey into Elfland, into silence, what it cost him, and what it earned him.
 In the end, focusing on that story meant leaving out Elspeth and the other characters in the novel that don’t appear in the sources.
 It saddens me a little, but this was the right version of this story for Drake to tell.

 “I Must Be Silent” draws primarily from Ellen Kushner’s novel Thomas the Rhymer (with her gracious permission), as well as the Child ballad and the medieval romance that were her sources.
 The novel is broken into four parts with four different narrators; in the second and longest section, “Thomas”, the Rhymer describes his own experiences in Elfland, which only he can recount firsthand.
 (The other sections, where Kushner adds the story of the couple who fostered him and farm girl he fell in love with before these adventures, with whom he must reconnect and reconcile when he reappears after seven years presumed dead, are outside the scope of this retelling, but I recommend the book highly.)